-In order to receive unemployment, you typically must claim that you are able to work.
+In order to receive unemployment, you must claim to be unable to work.
 In Florida, you may file an application for unemployment benefits with the Florida Department of Economic Opportunity.
-Part of that application includes a claim that you think you can work.
-You must be considered “ready, willing, and able to work” in order to obtain unemployment.
-Additionally, you must have lost your job due to no fault of your own.
+Part of that application includes a claim that states you are able to work.
+You must be considered “ready, willing, and able to work” to obtain unemployment, according to the language used in the application.
+In addition to this, you must have lost your job due to no fault of your own.
 These requirements determine your eligibility for unemployment.

-If you have an independent disability policy, then you may be able to make a claim when you become unable to work.
+If you have an independent disability policy, you may be able to make a claim when you become unable to work.
 At that point, you will also have to inform the unemployment office that you are no longer “ready, willing, and able” to work.
 If you are seeking SSD, then you may qualify when your ability to work drops below a certain amount.

 Eligibility requirements for both unemployment and disability can be confusing.
-We can help you learn about your options, as well as advise you of what steps to take next.
-Call CJ Henry Law Firm, PLLC today for a consultation.
+At CJ Henry Law Firm, PLLC, we can answer questions surrounding simultaneously receiving unemployment and disability benefits, as well as walk you through the long-term disability claim process so that you can continue on with your life.
+Based in Ocala, FL, we can help you learn about your options, as well as advise you on what steps to take next.
+The next time you search “long term disability lawyer near me” in Google, call on CJ Henry Law Firm, PLLC for a consultation.